codefresh-io/docs.codefresh.io/_posts/2023-04-15-april-changelog.md

 For details, see [Configure custom Root CA for volumes and containers]({{site.baseurl}}/docs/installation/codefresh-on-prem/#configure-custom-root-ca-for-volumes-and-containers).

-### GitOps: Rollback GitOps applications
+### GitOps: Rollback Argo CD applications

-We now have the Rollback feature for GitOps applications!
+We now have the Rollback feature for Argo CD applications!
 With just a click of a button, you can rollback any new or active version of an application directly from the GitOps Apps dashboard in Codefresh.

 Like Argo CD, Codefresh allows you to rollback to any of the ten previous deployment versions.